Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Preliminaries

 where the origins of each measurement are not known and unique identifiers are not necessary.
-Again, the individual RFS in Eq. \eqref{unionmeasurement} are independent of each other, so measurements and clutter are obtained independently from each other.
-Single-agent filtering cannot be applied because measurements determined cannot be associated with which agent generated the measurement.
-By using the RFS formulation, measurements can be associated to individual agents in the swarm.
+Again, the individual RFSs in Eq. \eqref{unionmeasurement} are independent of each other, so measurements and clutter are obtained independently from each other.
+With $X_k$ and $Z_k$ defined over sets of agents' states and measurements, a Bayesian recursion for multi-state estimation can be applied.

-On a similar note, the control sequence is also defined by a RFS in the form $U_k= \left\{{\bf u}_{1,k},{\bf u}_{2,k},\cdots,{\bf u}_{N_{total(k)},k} \right\}$ and a RFS probability density given by
+On a similar note, the control sequence is also defined by a RFS in the form $U_k= \left\{{\bf u}^1_{k},{\bf u}^2_{k},\cdots,{\bf u}^{N_{total(k)}}_{k} \right\}$ and a RFS probability density given by